A Delta flight crashed then flipped upside down while landing in Toronto. Here’s what we know

 The plane briefly skids on its belly before flipping over, sending smoke and loose snow shooting into the air.

-“Oh, no, no, no, no, no!” says the person taking the video, watching from inside a parked car near the runway.
+“Oh, no, no, no, no, no!” says the person taking the video, watching from inside a different plane near the runway.

 Monday’s crash is the latest incident in a deadly year for air travel in North America.
 Earlier this month, 10 people were killed when a regional airline plane crashed in Alaska.